tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/batchservice/Batch-Status-and-Error-Codes.md

 ##  <a name="BKMK_JobTaskError"></a> Job/Task Scheduling Error Codes
  If the Batch service encounters an error when starting a task on a node, it marks the task as completed.
 This error information is returned within a `preProcessingError` element in the response body of [List the files associated with a task](../batchservice/list-the-files-associated-with-a-task.md) and [Get information about a task](../batchservice/get-information-about-a-task.md) APIs.

  Similarly, if the Batch service encounters an error while starting the job, it marks the job as completed.
-This scheduling error information is returned within a `preProcessingError` element in the response body of [List the tasks associated with a job](../batchservice/list-the-tasks-associated-with-a-job.md) and [Get information about a job in Batch](../batchservice/get-information-about-a-job-in-batch.md) APIs.
+This scheduling error information is returned within a `schedulingError` element in the response body of [Get information about a job in Batch](../batchservice/get-information-about-a-job-in-batch.md) APIs.

  The following table provides the list of categories for task scheduling errors.